Vision rehabilitation: Definition

+Services

+According to the American Academy of Ophthalmology, "provision of, or referral to, vision rehabilitation is now the standard of care for all who experience vision loss".
+The process of accessing vision rehabilitation begins with an assessment.

 Clinical studies and treatments

 Neurological approach

 There are many treatments and therapies to slow degradation of vision loss or improve the vision using neurological approaches.
 Studies have found that low vision can be restored to good vision.
 In some cases, vision cannot be restored to normal levels but progressive visual loss can be stopped through interventions.

 Chemical treatments

 In general, chemical treatments are designed to slow the process of vision loss.
 Some research is done with neuroprotective treatment that will slow the progression of vision loss.
 Despite other approaches existing, neuroprotective treatments seem to be most common among all chemical treatments.

 Gene therapy

 Gene therapy uses DNA as a delivery system to treat visual impairments.
 In this approach, DNA is modified through a viral vector, and then cells related to vision cease translating faulty proteins.
 Gene therapy seems to be the most prominent field that might be able to restore vision through therapy.
 However, research indicates gene therapy may worsen symptoms, cause them to last longer or lead to further complications.

 Gene therapy using an adenovirus vector.